 LCFS offers you the safeguards and services of an agency adoption, along with personalized service and choices.
 You are not bound by outdated and strict requirements regarding such as age, marital status and number of divorces.

 Each adoptive family has its own LCFS caseworker who provides support, guidance and adoption education as part of the home-study process.
-Your worker will assist you with the paperwork necessary for you to complete your adoption, such as a foster family home license, from the Illinois Department of Children and Family Services or a visa from the US Citizenship and Immigration Services.
+Your worker will assist you with the paperwork necessary for you to complete your adoption, which may include a visa from the US Citizenship and Immigration Services.

 An LCFS domestic-identified adoption allows you to be proactive in locating a child and does away with long waiting lists.
 You and the birth parents determine the type and frequency of contact you will have during and after placement.
 LCFS keeps social and medical information on record and files may be updated.

 If you are adopting internationally, LCFS has successfully assisted families in adopting from a variety of countries and can work with any ASP (adoption service provider) agency.
-Our staff is extremely knowledgeable about the Illinois Department of Children and Family Services (DCFS) requirements for intercountry adoption as well as those of the U. S. Citizenship and Immigration Services (USCIS).
+Our staff is extremely knowledgeable about the U. S. Citizenship and Immigration Services (USCIS) requirements for intercountry adoption.
 In all types of LCFS adoptions, post-placement / post-adoption support and services are available to provide you help with any questions or issues that may arise.

 LCFS is licensed by the Illinois Department of Children and Family Services and accredited by the Council on Accreditation of Children and Family Services.
 LCFS is a member of the Alliance for Strong Families and Communities and Lutheran Services in America.